home-assistant/home-assistant.io/source/getting-started/onboarding.markdown

 Alright, you made it here.
 The tough part is done.

-After entering the Home Assistant device's address in your browser's address bar, the welcome screen is shown.
+Upon inputting either the IP or MDNS address (homeassistant.local) of your Home Assistant device into your browser's address bar, followed by a colon with port number 8123, the welcome screen will be displayed.
 Depending on your hardware, preparation may take a while.

 ![Home Assistant preparation](/images/getting-started/onboarding_preparing_01_.png)